Best Lightweight Hiking Shoes 2025

 It provides out-of-the-box comfort and improved features including the use of recycled material, and a newly designed sole.
 Anyone who liked the previous model will love this one too.

-The Merrell Moab 3 comes in a waterproof version and non-waterproof ventilated version.
+The Merrell Moab 3 comes in a waterproof version and a non-waterproof ventilated version.
 It is the ventilated version that I prefer because of the increased breathability.
 They are a medium to wide fit and there is also a wide version for those that have very wide feet.

-Overall, the Merrell Moab 3 Vent is one of the best low-profile hiking shoes of 2024 for desert hiking due to its breathability, lightweight, and solid construction.
+Overall, the Merrell Moab 3 Vent is one of the best low-profile hiking shoes of 2025 for desert hiking due to its breathability, lightweight, and solid construction.
 They are also one of the best budget hiking shoes.

 Compare Prices: